ieeesbuoi/CSE-News/README.md

 # Todo
 If you are interested this tasks are open at the moment
 - Update the script so that it reads only *new* announcements (ignores announcements that are already in database/xml file)
+- Find a way to install all modules before reloading because now the script reloads in every module that it can not find